buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 There are many great publications, offline and online, that will help further underpin your understanding of information architecture.
 I’ve included a few below to start you on your journey.

 + Donna Spencer’s ‘A Practical Guide to Information Architecture’ – whilst sadly no longer available in print – is, as its title suggests, a helpful primer on information architecture.
 Originally published by Five Simple Steps, [I’d strongly recommend buying the Kindle book](https://amzn.to/2IkHeRl), which provides a thorough overview of the principles of managing and orchestrating content.
 + In a medium that’s evolving rapidly, definitions evolve over time.
 If you’re interested in a more in-depth exploration of what information architecture is – and isn’t – I’d recommend reading Nathaniel Davis’s [Framing the Practice of Information Architecture](https://www.uxmatters.com/mt/archives/2011/09/framing-the-practice-of-information-architecture.php).
 As a bonus, you’ll also learn all about Louis Rosenfeld and Peter Morville’s ‘information architecture iceberg’ and Davis’s variation on that iceberg of information.

-_Get rid of the following and replace it with Diana’s book.
-In fact her book should go first in this section._

 + Finally, Diana MacDonald’s [Practical UI Patterns for Design Systems](https://www.amazon.co.uk/gp/product/1484249372/ref=as_li_ss_tl?ie=UTF8&linkCode=sl1&tag=mrmurphyltd.-21&linkId=7f506d2c3201942c12b77095f9d3abd9&language=en_GB) is an excellent – and newly published – book on the importance of understanding UI patterns.
 It explores design patterns in depth and it’s a book I’d highly recommend.

 <!-- Weird issue with the short link, that isn’t so short.
 Revisit in case Amazon’s link shortener was broken when I wrote this. -->